OuhscBbmc/redcap-manual-v1/designadv/multilanguage.md

 Notice the Save Changes button is yellow-orange again.
 Click it to save your current settings.

-## Creating Translations {#sec-designadv-mlmtranslations}
+## Creating Translations {#sec-designadv-multilanguage-translations}

 Go to the Forms/Surveys tab and select the Español tab.
-Toggle the sliders in the column under Survey.
+Toggle the sliders in the column under Data Entry and Survey.
 These sliders will enable the e-consent user to view the translated version of the instruments.
 Be sure to click the yellow-orange Save Changes button.
 It doesn't hurt to click that button after every change you make!
-It's better than losing your work.
+At any point when you make a change and the Save Changes button stays gray, click outside of the field you just changed to make it turn yellow-orange.

    ![Save Changes Often](images/multilanguage/savechanges.jpg){width="80%"}